 Ruler (or measuring tape)

-Step by step tutorial on shortening coat sleeves
+Step-by-step tutorial on shortening coat sleeves

-1. Try it on, see how much you need to cut.
+1. Try it on, and see how much you need to cut.
 Simply fold the sleeves at the desired length and mark the new folded line with a pin.
 Check the new length when the arm is bent.
 Also, the coat should be buttoned up.
 Always measure twice because you can only cut once and there is no way to uncut it.

 Rip the seam.
 Be careful – the lining fabric is usually thin so it’s quite easy to make a hole in it while ripping seams.
 Check out my tutorial on how to use a seam ripper.
 Keep the opening large enough so you can turn the whole coat through it.